Treasure trove: England, Northern Ireland, and Wales

 Throughout the ages, farmers, archaeologists and amateur treasure hunters have unearthed important treasures of immense historical, scientific and financial value.
 However, the strictness of the common law rules meant that such items were sometimes not treasure trove.
 The items risked being sold abroad, or were only saved for the nation by being purchased at a high price.
 Mention has already been made of the objects comprising the Sutton Hoo ship burial, which were not treasure trove as they had been interred without any intention to retrieve them.
 The objects were later presented to the nation by their owner, Edith May Pretty, in a 1942 bequest.
 In March 1973, a hoard of about 7,811 Roman coins was found buried in a field at Coleby in Lincolnshire.
 It was made up of antoniniani believed to have been minted between AD 253 and 281.
 The Court of Appeal of England and Wales held in the 1981 case of Attorney-General of the Duchy of Lancaster v.
 G.E.
 Overton (Farms) Ltd. that the hoard was not treasure trove as the coins were bronze and did not have a substantial silver content.
 Thus, it belonged to the owner of the field and could not be retained by the British Museum.

 To remedy the faults of the old treasure trove regime, the Treasure Act 1996 introduced a new scheme which came into effect on 24 September 1997.
 Any treasure found on and after that date regardless of the circumstances in which it was deposited, even if it was lost or left with no intention of recovery, belongs to the Crown, subject to any prior interests or rights held by any franchisee of the Crown.
-The Secretary of State (currently meaning the Secretary of State for Culture, Media and Sport) may direct that any such treasure be transferred or disposed of, or that the Crown's title in it be disclaimed.
+The relevant Secretary of State (currently meaning the Secretary of State for Culture, Media and Sport) may direct that any such treasure be transferred or disposed of, or that the Crown's title in it be disclaimed.

 The Act uses the term treasure instead of treasure trove; the latter term is now confined to objects found before the Act came into force.
 Objects falling within the following definition are "treasure" under the Act: